osalamon/fbcalendar/README.md

 # FBCalendar - Fetch Events' Time/Dates & Show them Clearly as a Calendar

+### NOTE FOR MYSELF: Start over, completely!
+Use some more up to date technology.
+Use some tech which, timely, showed itself up as more adopted and mature.
+Not Gridsome etc, possibly Remix or so.

 **This is the ultimate goal of the project.
 A few of computer users (like me) do not like checking her/his Facebook several times a day.
-But they want to be acquainted of interesting events, held by people behind some FB page, which users are following.**
+But they want to be acquainted of interesting events, held by people behind some FB page/group followed by like-minded people.**

 I would like to have a tool like this a long time ago.
 But the project is still work in progress, unfortunately.
 When I got full-time developer job position, it is almost impossible to find a time to work on an "hobby" project like this one.